Extension for Foliant documentation tool which generatesalternative chapters structure.

 Next you need to define the structure in

 structure parameter of extension config.
-It is defined by list of node types, or a single string with node types, divided by separators.
+It is defined by a mapping tree of node types.
 For example:

 These names of the node types are arbitrary, you can use any words you like except

 Open your source md-files and edit their main meta sections.
-Main meta section is a section, defined before the first heading in the document (check metadata documentation for details).
+Main meta section is a section, defined before the first heading in the document (check metadata documentation for more info).
 Add a mapping with nodes for this chapter under the key

 --- structure: topic: auth # <-- node type: node name entity: spec --- # Specification for authorization